 - the Committees are composed of no less than 3 members, all non-executive and the majority independent.
-One of the members of the Control and Risks Committee must have adequate experience in accounting and finance and one of the members of the Compensation Committee must have adequate knowledge and experience in financial matters or remuneration policies; - the Chairman of each Committee is chosen from among its independent members; - the meetings of each Committee are minuted;

-- in performing their functions, the Committees have the authority to access the information and business departments necessary for the execution of their functions, and to use external consultants, subject to the authorisation of the Board of Directors; - people who are not members of the Committees may participate in their meetings, subject to invitation by the Committee itself and limited to specific items on the agenda.
+One of the members of the Control and Risks Committee must have adequate experience in accounting and finance and one of the members of the Compensation Committee must have adequate knowledge and experience in financial matters or remuneration policies; - the Chairman of each Committee is chosen from among its independent members; - the meetings of each Committee are minuted; - in performing their functions, the Committees have the authority to access the information and business departments necessary for the execution of their functions, and to use external consultants, subject to the authorisation of the Board of Directors; - people who are not members of the Committees may participate in their meetings, subject to invitation by the Committee itself and limited to specific items on the agenda.

 In addition to the committees established and operating in accordance with the Code, the Board of Directors set up the Independent Committee and attributed it the relevant role and powers that the Consob Related Parties Regulation and the OPC Procedure attribute to the committee consisting solely of independent directors.
 This committee operates in compliance with the principles of the Corporate Governance Code which regulate the functioning of the Control and Risks Committee.
 The Control and Risks Committee is attributed the relevant role and powers that the Consob Related Parties Regulation and the OPC Procedure attributes to the committee composed of a majority of independent non-executive directors.
-The Independent Committee in office at the date of this Report was appointed during the Board of Directors meeting held on 14 April 2016 and is composed of the Issuer's five independent directors: Alberto Clò (who serves as Chairman), Stefania Petruccioli, Cristina Pagni, Renato Corrada and Luisa Maria Virginia Collina.
+The Independent Committee in office at the date of this Report was appointed during the Board of Directors meeting held on 14 April 2016 and was later added to on 10 May 2018 with the appointment of Mr Massimiliano Benedetti.
+This committee is composed of six independent directors of the Issuer: Alberto Clò (who serves as Chairman), Stefania Petruccioli, Cristina Pagni, Renato Corrada, Luisa Maria Virginia Collina and Massimiliano Benedetti.

 It should be noted that, again at the meeting held on 14 April 2016, the current Board of Directors (appointed that day by the Shareholders' Meeting) considered - as permitted by the corporate governance principles of the Corporate Governance Code and in consideration of the Company's characteristics - not to set up an ad hoc committee to attribute the functions referred to in criterion 5.C.1 of the Corporate Governance Code and attribute such functions to the Compensation Committee already established within the Board (which has adopted the name Remuneration and Appointments Committee).
 It should also be specified that, at the date of this Report, the Board of Directors did not reserve itself the performance of any function that the Corporate Governance Code attributes to Committees.